sup-vision/venom/README.md

 ## Troubleshooting

 ### Common Issues
-1. **MongoDB Connection Error**: Ensure MongoDB is running and accessible
+1. **Docker Container Issues**: Ensure Docker and Docker Compose are running
-2. **Port Already in Use**: Change the port in `app.py` or kill the process using the port
+2. **Port Already in Use**: Check if port 5000 is available or change it in docker-compose.yml
-3. **Import Errors**: Make sure you're in the correct directory and virtual environment is activated
+3. **MongoDB Connection Error**: Verify MongoDB container is running via `docker-compose ps`

 ### Debug Mode
 The application runs in debug mode by default, which provides: